Ricky-ZHUANG/drug-synergy-effect/RP.md

   - Introduce what is monotheropy and the limitation
   - Drug combination has <ins>better treatment effect</ins> than monotheropy
   - However, using <ins>wrong drug combination may lead to side effect</ins>, also <ins>too many drug combinations</ins> for scientists to detect
-  - Solution to the aforementioned issues is `High Throughput Drug Screening`
+  - Solution to the aforementioned issues is `High Throughput Drug Screening HTS`

 - Why this small topic?
   - The performance of High Throughput Drug Screening will decrease as the number of data drcrease